krmnino/bcrypt/README.md

-# Bcrypt
+# bcrypt in C#
-C# implementation of hashing algorithm Bcrypt
+C# implementation of hashing algorithm bcrypt